 Dana Bakula, PhD

 Dr. Bakula is a Postdoctoral Fellow at Children’s Mercy Kansas City in the Division of Developmental and Behavioral Sciences.
-Her research interests center around mental health among parents of children with complex medical conditions, and the intersection between parent mental health and child physical and mental health outcomes.
-She is particularly interested in interventions to promote positive parent and child outcomes through addressing parent mental health symptoms.
+Her research interests center around the relationship between parent and child wellbeing among children with feeding disorders and other complex medical conditions.
+She is particularly interested in interventions that promote parent mental health as a mechanism to improve parent and child wellbeing.
+She is conducting research on the benefits of brief parent mental health interventions in pediatric settings.

 Rebbeca Foright, PhD